jcurl/RJCP.DLL.Log/apps/DltDump/README.md

 recording is made directly from TCP or Serial, the time stamp of the PC at the time the message is decoded is used.
 If the file is on disk and has no storage header, the default Unix time stamp of 1/Jan/1970 is used.

+If the input format is `--format=pcap` or `--format=pcapng`, the time stamp associated with the packet is used when the message was recorded.

 ### 3.3.
 Live Streams, Retries and Time outs